sohda/auth-java/README.md

 # Ricoh Auth Client for Java

-This open-source library allows you to integrate Ricoh API's [Authorization and Discovery Service](http://docs.ricohapi.com/docs/authorization-and-discovery-service/) into your Android app.
+This open-source library allows you to integrate Ricoh API's [Authorization and Discovery Service](http://docs.ricohapi.com/docs/authorization-and-discovery-service/) into your Java app.

 Learn more at http://docs.ricohapi.com/